 Family support for finding schools and any other aspects of pastoral care

-A large NHS teaching hospital in the East Midlands is looking for a Consultant in Clinical Oncology with an interest in lung, gynaecology, and/or colorectal cancer.
-The oncology department comprises a team of over 20 consultants and is supported by a large team of specialty doctors and junior trainees.
+An NHS teaching hospital in the East Midlands of England is looking for a Consultant Clinical Oncologist with an interest in Upper Gi, HPB, and Breast cancers.
+The Oncology department comprises of a large team of Medical Oncology Consultants and Clinical Oncology Consultants, supported by prescribing Clinical Nurse Specialists (CNS) and rotational specialist registrars (SPRs).

 Anyone requiring portfolio support (formally known as CESR) can have their required support discussed on a case by case basis.